jkleinwaechter/CloneMe/readme.md

 * **./lambda/**  - This contains the code that is placed in AWS Lambda.
 Note that the vast majority of code here are Python libraries that Lambda does not include.
 It is a rather painful process to determine what lbraries Lambda does not support, but these seem to be the most common ones.
 Most of these are only needed if you are making REST calls within your app.
 I would recommend keeping them until you decide you don't need them.
 * **./models/** - This contains the JSON that is used in defining the interactionmodel within ASK.
-* **./skill.json** - This file contains the publishing information for your application.
-When using the ASK CLU, it will populate all of the fields in the publishing section of the ASK developer console.
+* **./skill.json** - This your your skill's manifest.
+It contains the publishing information for your application.
+When using the ASK CLI, it will populate all of the fields in the publishing section of the ASK developer console.

 ### Lambda Files
 * ***main.py*** - entry point for lambda execution.
 Everything routes from here.
 When you add new intents, you put the intent name in here and put tha corresponding handler function in intents.py